Sailor Moon Crystal: Seasons 1 and 2

 On November 8, 2014, it was announced that the latter half of the 26 episode-run will be the second season, covering the Black Moon arc of the manga.
-During a special screening of the Dark Kingdom finale on December 27, 2014, the new cast for the second season were announced.
+During a special screening of the Dark Kingdom finale on December 27, 2014, the new cast for the second season were announced: Misato Fukuen was cast as Chibiusa, while Ai Maeda as Sailor Pluto.
+In January 2015, the cast for the Black Moon Clan was unveiled: Mamoru Miyano was cast as Prince Demand, Tsubasa Yonaga as Blue Saphir, Houko Kuwashima as Green Esmeraude and Hiroki Takahashi as Crimson Rubeus.
+In March 2015, Japanese talent Shoko Nakagawa was cast as Diana.

 The second season debuted on February 7, 2015, and ended on July 18, 2015.
-The Blu-ray updated version of the first and second season aired on Japanese television in April 2015.
+The final episode ended with "À bientôt" message, with the official Sailor Moon website and twitter account thanking the fans for watching the online stream of the series, along with director Sakai and character designer Sakō announcing their departure.
+The Blu-ray updated version of the first and second season aired on Tokyo MX between April 6 and September 28, 2015.